Israel Yeivin: Academic and linguistics career

-In 1975, Yeivin spent several months at Cambridge, England helping to unravel and classify documents from the Cairo Genizah.
+In 1975, Yeivin spent several months in Cambridge, England helping to unravel and classify documents from the Cairo Geniza.
 Ezra Fleischer and Jacob Sussmann shared in this work with Yeivin.

 Awards and recognition

-In 1986, Yeivin was awarded the Friedenberg Prize for his book "The Hebrew Language Tradition as Reflected in the Babylonian Vocalization".
+In 1986, Yeivin was awarded the Friedenberg Prize for his book The Hebrew Language Tradition as Reflected in the Babylonian Vocalization.

-In 1989, he was awarded the Israel Prize, for the study of the Hebrew language.
+In 1989, he was awarded the Israel Prize for the study of the Hebrew language.
 Among the reasons for their decision, the judges stated that "…he is one of the greatest world authorities in the study of the Masorah and Accentuation (Teamim) and the greatest scholar of the Hebrew Masorah in Babylonian Vocalization."

-Yeivin was a member of the Academy of the Hebrew Language from 1987 and member of the Israel Academy of Sciences since 1991.
+Yeivin was a member of the Academy of the Hebrew Language from 1987 and member of the Israel Academy of Sciences and Humanities since 1991.
 He transferred his private collection of micro-films of vocalizations, including parts of hidden archives of Genizah, in vocalization and accentuation to the Institute of Microfilmed Hebrew Manuscripts of the National Library in Jerusalem in memory of his son Dov, who died in 1986.
-Further in memory of his son Dov, a large part of his rare scholarly collection has been donated to the Ariel University Center of Samaria Library.
+Further in memory of his son Dov, a large part of his rare scholarly collection has been donated to Ariel University in the Israeli-occupied West Bank.